 Table of contents

 Building SLURM and installing is a partially manual process.
-We have compiled a script which automatically builds and installs SLURM on Redhat/CentOS 7.x and 8.x.
+We have compiled a script which automatically builds and installs SLURM on Redhat/CentOS/Rocky/AlmaLinux/… 7.x, 8.x and 9.x as well as Ubuntu 18, 20, 22 and 24 including optional Accounting.

-You can execute the script at once or step by step to see what happens.
-We recommend to execute the script as root but it should work as well based on executing it as standard user being able to sudo.
+You can execute the script at once or step by step to see what happens in case of interest.
+We recommend to execute the script as standard user being able to sudo to root.

 #